RMerl/asuswrt-merlin.ng/release/src/router/tor/doc/HACKING/ReleasingTor.md

    to start sorting and condensing entries.
 (Generally, we don't edit the text of existing entries, though.)

-### III.
+## III.
 Making the source release.

 1. In `maint-0.?.x`, bump the version number in `configure.ac` and run `make update-versions` to update version numbers in other places, and commit.
 Then merge `maint-0.?.x` into `release-0.?.x`.

-   When you merge the maint branch forward to the next maint branch, or into master, merge it with "-s ours" to avoid a needless version bump.
+   When you merge the maint branch forward to the next maint branch, or into master, merge it with "-s ours" to avoid conflict with the version bump.

-2. Make distcheck, put the tarball up in somewhere (how about your homedir on your homedir on people.torproject.org?) , and tell `#tor-dev` about it.
+2. Make distcheck, put the tarball up in somewhere (how about your homedir on people.torproject.org?) , and tell `#tor-dev` about it.

    If you want, wait until at least one person has built it successfully.
 (We used to say "wait for others to test it", but our CI has successfully caught these kinds of errors for the last several years.)

 3. Make sure that the new version is recommended in the latest consensus.
    (Otherwise, users will get confused when it complains to them